venamax/dataincubator/mr/README.md

   1. Get your job to work locally on one chunk.
 This will greatly speed up your development.
-  2. Get your job to work locally on the full dataset you downloaded.
+  2. Get your job to work locally on the full dataset.
-  3. Get your job to work on EMR for all of english wikipedia.
-(Only for entropy and link stats)
+  3. Submit entropy and link stats english on EMR.

 By default, mrjob (when run on EMR) only uploads the mrjob python file and no supporting libraries.